Leo-Corporation/LeoCorpLibrary-Web/documentation/Check-for-updates.md

 ## Introduction
 When you create a software, you usually want to update it to add new features or correct bugs.
 Thanks to LeoCorpLibrary, it's very simple to implement an update system.

-To use the methods and other features of LeoCorpLibrary, dont forget to add this line of code in your "using" region.
+To use the methods and other features of LeoCorpLibrary, don't forget to add this line of code in your "using" region.

 C#
 ~~~ cs